-Developing Vocabulary at Year 1: Developing Vocabulary at Year 2: Children should recognise that words can be grouped into categories based on content e.g. nouns and verbs relating to a topic (such as transport).
-They should be taught to use words more specifically to make their meaning clear.
-In addition to the Year 1 aims, children should use a range of imaginative and descriptive words in their writing.
+Developing Vocabulary at Year 2: In addition to the Year 1 aims, children should use a range of imaginative and descriptive words in their writing.
 Teaching should help them to explore words for meaning and they should have experience of being able to work out what a new word means in the context of what they are reading or writing.
-Structure and organisation of texts: Wording from the curriculum How do we plan for sequencing and paragraphing?
-Children will move from writing simple sentences to writing sentences that are Story mountains/maps - fiction linked together in a paragraph.
-They will then move on to writing a sequence of paragraphs that are cohesive across a piece of writing.
-Boxing up - non-fiction Sue Palmer Skeletons - electronic versions for plans.
-In year 1, we should encourage children to provide more than once sentence In Year 1: linked to a theme.
-Children can compose and write a series of sentences related to the same Sequencing sentences to form short narratives theme.
-In Year 2 some children will be able to connect ideas in a paragraph from a In Year 2: plan (story mountain, boxing up etc.) and sequence their ideas.
-Children will In narrative, children may typically organise their writing into a beginning, have exposure to it through GR or whole class teaching.
-The more able may be able to access it in a more formal way. middle and end and this is evident on a page or they might write sections from , and the second a story mountain.
-It should not be at the expense of developing and securing sentence demarcation.
-In non-fiction, they recognise and use simple organisational features in their In Year 2, their sentences should: Encapsulate what children want to say sentence by sentence and sequence their thoughts around a theme or idea. own writing e.g. numbers and headings to collect the same information in a single place in their work.
+How do we plan for sequencing and paragraphing?
+Story mountains/maps - fiction Boxing up - non-fiction Sue Palmer Skeletons - electronic versions for plans.
+In Year 1: Children can compose and write a series of sentences related to the same theme.
+In Year 2: In narrative, children may typically organise their writing into a beginning, middle and end and this is evident on a page or they might write sections from a story mountain.
+In non-fiction, they recognise and use simple organisational features in their own writing e.g. numbers and headings to collect the same information in a single place in their work.